-There’s no better way of learning about the wine business and the sommelier profession than talking with a sommelier.
+There’s no better learning about the wine business and the sommelier profession than talking with a sommelier.
 Every person in the industry has their own experiences, lessons learned, and tips to share, so you’ll learn something from everyone.

 How is sommelier pronounced?
+How do you say sommelier?

 Sommelier is a French word that means wine steward or the person in charge of wine.
 It’s pronounced suh-mel-yay and rhymes with “every day.”
 Of course, many people now call us somms.
 Whenever I approach a table, I start with something like “Good evening, my name is Franco, and I’m the sommelier,” almost always followed by a ‘what’ face and a “huh?” and then I say, “I’m the wine guy!”.
 People get it right away, and I just broke the ice.